 DMCA Takedown Requests

-- A physical or electronic signature of the copyright owner (or someone authorized to act on behalf of the owner);
+- An electronic signature of the copyright owner (or someone authorized to act on behalf of the owner);

-- Information reasonably sufficient to permit the service provider to contact the complaining party including your name, physical address, email address, phone number and fax number;
+- Contact information for the complaining party including your name, physical address, email address, and phone number;

-- A statement that the complaining party has a good faith belief that the use of the material is unauthorized by the copyright agent; and
+- A statement that the complaining party has a good faith belief that the use of the material is unauthorized; and

 If you are a site or app owner, you don’t need to hold copyright owners’ feet to the fire on these requirements.
-As long as you can understand the gist of the complaint, most courts have ruled the compliance process should be followed.
+Most courts have ruled you should act on the complaint if you can understand the gist of it.

 What is a DMCA takedown request?
 It is the first step taken by the copyright owner to launch the DMCA compliance process.